Build and Run

 Remember to add key bindings.

-Contributions are welcome (please create an issue first and discuss it).
+Contributions are welcome (please create an issue first to discuss the idea).

 Installation